 Dispensaries & health posts

-Every birth deserves a permanent digital timestamp.
+Every birth deserves a durable digital timestamp.
 So no child grows up with 8/8 on their documents because nobody knows the truth.

 ⛪